makersall/toolkit/pages/30-smooth/10-culture-community-coding-UX.md

 If a tech company randomly picked five people off the street who weren't geeks and did a little UX testing of their coding platform, they'd be way ahead of the game.
 At this point, any efforts to move beyond their usual audience would yield useful results.

-But if tech companies want to truly democratize emerging tech, they should try a more ambitious strategy:  building relationships with community groups, especially those who are already providing technical trainings.
+But if tech companies want to truly democratize emerging tech, they should try a more ambitious strategy:  building relationships with community groups, especially those who are already providing technical training.

 One of the reasons why millions of US farmers were able to master modern farming is because Extension Services created a feedback loop between researchers and farming communities.
 If an agricultural researcher had devised a new approach for reducing problems with a particularly pesky beetle or a better strategy for planting wheat, an Extension Services agent would show it to farmers in their county.
 They'd get feedback from the farmers about what worked and what didn't, which would get passed back to researchers.